siva-sundar/the-frontend-interview/README.md

 14. How does `transform` doesn't trigger reflow and repaint ?

+15. Mention some Web APIs that you have used.
+How is it different from javascript functionality?

 * * *

 ## HTML Questions - Part 1 - Basics